Hawaii Residents’ Final Escape Route Cut Off by Lava From Kilauea Volcano, Officials Say

 “They are being asked to leave.
 Period,” county spokeswoman Janet Snyder told reporters.

-Those in Kapoho — including Kapoho Beach Lots and Vacationland — also were ordered out because of the risk of getting trapped by the lava.
+Those in Kapoho — including the Kapoho Beach Lots and Vacationland communities — also were ordered out because of the risk of getting trapped by the lava.

 Seven people were cited Saturday for loitering in a disaster zone, and they will have to appear in court, Hawaii officials said.